HeliumEdu/platform/README.md

 virtualenv .venv
 ```

-If you're unfamiliar with how works, [read up on it](https://virtualenv.pypa.io/en/stable).
+If you're unfamiliar with how it works, [read up on it](https://virtualenv.pypa.io/en/stable).
 The short version is, you only need to run the
 above one time.
-After that point, you only need to execute the following command to active and use the isolated environment when developing:
+After that, you just execute the following command to activavate and use the isolated environment when developing:

 ```
 source .venv/bin/activate